Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Introduction

 When $C$ is a {\sl curve}, i.e. a smooth variety of dimension $1$, the above questions have very easy answers: indeed if $g$ is the genus of $C$ and $\mathcal L\in\Pic^{g-1}(C)$ satisfies $h^0\big(C,\mathcal L\big)=0$, then $\mathcal L(h_C)$ is an Ulrich line bundle.

-At present, no general answers to the above questions are known when $X$ has dimension greater than $1$, though a great number of partial results have been proved: without any claim of completeness, we recall \cite{A--F--O, Bea2,Cs4,C--K--M,Fa,F--PL,K--MR1,K--MR2,MR--PL2}.
+At present, no general answers to the above questions are known when $X$ has dimension greater than $1$, though a great number of partial results have been proved: without any claim of completeness, we recall \cite{A--F--O, Bea2,Cs4,Cs4erratum,C--K--M,E--He, Fa,F--M, F--PL,MR, K--MR1,K--MR2,MR--PL2}.
 The interested reader can also refer to the recent survey \cite{Bea3} for further results.

 In this paper we study the case of {\sl surfaces}, i.e. smooth varieties of dimension $2$.
-In particular, following the argument used by D. Faenzi for $K3$ surfaces in \cite{Fa} we deal with the case of surfaces $S$ with $q(S)=0$, partially extending analogous results proved in \cite{Bea2,Cs4} when $q(S)=p_g(S)=0$.
+In particular, following the argument used by D. Faenzi for $K3$ surfaces in \cite{Fa} we deal with surfaces $S$ with $q(S)=0$, partially extending analogous results proved in \cite{Bea2,Cs4,Cs4erratum} when $q(S)=p_g(S)=0$.

 In order to state our main result, we quickly recall a few facts and definitions.
+Recall that a coherent sheaf $\cG$ on $S$ is called {\sl simple} if $\Hom_S\big(\cG,\cG\big)\cong k$.
+There exists a (possibly non--separated) coarse moduli space $\Spl_S(r;c_1,c_2)$ parameterizing simple coherent torsion--free sheaves on $S$ with fixed rank $r$ and Chern classes $c_1$, $c_2$ (see \cite{A--K}).